sauravv-kumar/music/readme.md

 ### Contributing

 I welcome contributions to this project!
-Feel free to open a pull request with any improvements or new features, like:
+Feel free to open a pull request with any improvements or new features, <br />like:
 * Implementing a visualizer for the music.
 * Integrating a timer for relaxation sessions.